SensehacK/dev-cheatsheet/ios/lifecycle/timer.md

 ```

 One of the main reasons to switch to timer from Interval would be start with timer option.
-As stated by my teammate in an excellent MR changeset comment
+As stated by my teammate in an excellent MR change-set comment

 ```text
 1.  it makes it clear that we're using a timer to drive the logic here rather than a more vague `interval`